wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 #### Putting String on Multiple Lines

 The next thing is putting strings on multiple lines.

-Let's say you wanted to add the following song as multiple lines of text:
+Let's say you wanted to add the following song as multiple lines of text 👇

 ![](@attachment/Clipboard_2020-01-22-18-38-25.png)

 You can see that the editor is complaining about the string not being closed properly.
 How do you do multi-line strings?

 If you want to, you have to put a forward slash at the end of every single line, and that will allow you to put a string on multiple lines.

 ![](@attachment/Clipboard_2020-01-22-18-40-20.png)